Overview of Sexual Harassment at Workplace

 Manner of Inquiry into Complaint

 There is a prescribed manner in which an inquiry is made after a complaint has been made.
 It has been defined under Rule 7.
-The complainant is required to submit 6 copies of the complaint with the documents supporting it and the details of the witnesses at the time of filing a complaint.
+The complainant is required to submit 6 copies of the complaint with the necessary papers supporting it and the details of the witnesses at the time of filing a complaint.

 After the committee has received the complaint, the committee has to send a copy of the complaint within 7 working days to the complainant.
-The respondent is under an obligation to send a reply within a period of 10 days from the receipt of the complaint along with other necessary documents and details of the witnesses such as their names and address.
+The respondent is under an obligation to send a reply within a period of 10 days from the receipt of the complaint along with other necessary necessary papers and details of the witnesses such as their names and address.

 The committee must follow the principles of natural justice while making the inquiry into the matter.
 The committee can terminate or pass an ex-parte decision if any of the parties fail to be present during 3 consecutive hearings without any prior notice or any sufficient reasons for non-presence.
 An order for termination or ex-parte decision must not be made by the committee before giving prior notice of 15 days in advance to the party.